tngos17/Network-Science/README.md

 # A First Glance

 ## Data Features (HIKARI-2021)
 Here is a short list of features implemented by the dataset.
 For a full view visit the `Data_Features` page.
 To better understand and appreciate their selection I highly recommend reading the full publication.
+Some of these features will need to be excluded from our model such as uid and IP information to avoid obvious prediction correlation for those variables.

 | No  | Feature                        | Description                                         |
 |----|--------------------------------|-----------------------------------------------------|